rpothin/PowerPlatform-ALM-With-GitHub-Template/CONTRIBUTING.md

 ### How the repository is organized

-At a high level, here are the main parts of this repository:
+At a high level, here are the main folders of this repository:

-- [.github/workflows](https://github.com/rpothin/PowerPlatform-ALM-With-GitHub-Template/tree/main/.github/workflows) - contains all the GitHub Actions workflows available in this repository and that can be use to manage the ALM process of Power Platform solutions directly from GitHub.
+- [.github/workflows](https://github.com/rpothin/PowerPlatform-ALM-With-GitHub-Template/tree/main/.github/workflows) - contains all the GitHub workflows available in this repository and that can be use to manage the ALM process of Power Platform solutions directly from GitHub.
+- [Scripts](https://github.com/rpothin/PowerPlatform-ALM-With-GitHub-Template/tree/main/Scripts) - contains PowerShell scripts consumed by the GitHub workflows.

 # Contributing to this project